-3.0 Agency and Public Involvement
+Agency and Public Involvement 3.0

-UDOT will make this Alternatives Development and Screening Methodology Report available to the public, agencies, and tribal representatives for review and comment as part of the agency and public scoping period held during the spring of 2022 for the project.
-UDOT will also seek input on the range of concepts during the agency and public scoping period.
-The agency review process will be consistent with the coordinated environmental review process for "major projects" under 23 USC Section 139.
+UDOT made this Alternatives Development and Screening Methodology Report available to the public, agencies, and tribal representatives for review and comment as part of the Spring 2022 agency and public scoping period.
+UDOT also requested input on the range of concepts during the agency and public scoping period.
+The agency review process followed the coordinated environmental review process for "major projects" under 23 USC Section 139.

-Following the screening process, UDOT will prepare an alternatives screening report technical memorandum and will present the results of the alternatives screening process to the public, agencies, and tribal representatives for their review and comment.
+Following the screening process, UDOT will prepare an alternatives screening results technical memorandum and will present these results to the public, agencies, and tribal representatives for their review and comment.
 This review period will include agency and public meetings.
 The alternatives screening report and supporting information will be posted on the project website.